CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> evpn

-EVPN control plane config and info for VRF
+Configures the EVPN control plane for the interface.

 ### Usage